-If inadequate airflow doesn’t seem to be the trouble, then another problem is causing your AC freeze.
-If this is the case, merely defrosting it won’t fix the problem.
-The evaporator coil will probably continually freeze unless you fix the main issue.
+If inadequate airflow doesn’t appear to be the trouble, then another problem is leading your AC freeze.
+If this is what’s happening, merely defrosting it won’t fix the problem.
+The evaporator coil will possibly continually freeze unless you take care of the root issue.
 Contact an HVAC professional to address issues with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Low refrigerant signals a leak somewhere.
-Only a tech can find the leak, fix it, and recharge the air conditioning to the appropriate concentration.
+Only a professional can find the leak, fix it, and recharge the air conditioner to the correct amount.

-- Filthy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s likely to freeze.
+- Grimy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s likely to freeze.

 - Malfunctioning blower: A faulty motor or unbalanced fan may halt airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified pros at Epperson Service Experts to repair the issue.
-We have lots of experience helping homeowners check their air conditioners, and we’re sure we can get things working again quickly.
-Contact us at 843-619-3781 to book air conditioning repair in Hilton Head Island with us now.
+If your AC freezes up, call on the NATE-certified Experts at Epperson Service Experts to take care of the issue.
+We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things working again quickly.
+Contact us at 843-619-3781 to get air conditioning repair in Hilton Head Island with us now.